MEDICAL BENEFITS PLAN 2 & 3

 “Attending Physician.”
 The term “Attending Physician” means:

-(B) For a period of 30 days from the first visit on the initial Claim or for 12 visits, whichever first occurs, a doctor or physician licensed by the State Board of Chiropractic Examiners for the State of Oregon or a similarly licensed doctor or physician in any country or in any state, territory or possession of the United States.
+(B) for a period of thirty (30) days from the first visit on the initial Claim or for twelve (12) visits, whichever first occurs, a doctor or physician licensed by the State Board of Chiropractic Examiners for the State of Oregon or a similarly licensed doctor or physician in any country or in any state, territory or possession of the United States.
 All Members drawing disability benefits shall be examined at least once during each twelve-month period by the Member’s identified physician or a physician appointed by the Director, unless otherwise determined by the Director.

 “Chart Note.”
 The term “Chart Note” means a chronological documentation in a Member’s medical record and includes subjective and objective findings, diagnosis, treatment rendered and proposed, status, and recovery and return-to-work objectives.